eslint/eslint/docs/rules/template-curly-spacing.md

 (fixable) The `--fix` option on the [command line](../user-guide/command-line-interface#fix) automatically fixes problems reported by this rule.

 We can embed expressions in template strings with using a pair of `${` and `}`.

-This rule can force usage of spacing inside of the curly brace pair according to style guides.
+This rule can force usage of spacing _within_ the curly brace pair according to style guides.

 ```js
 let hello = `hello, ${people.name}!`;